 Why is that?

-9. There are only 12 months in the year.
+9. There are only 12 months in a year

 If you have 50 employees, it would theoretically take over four years for everyone to be recognized.
 You're not working your way through a list are you?
 It's deplorably ineffective to recognize employees this infrequently.